joaocarvalhoneves/data.matrix-aesthetics/README.md

 ### About

 Despite the use of mostly deterministic systems based on the analysis of sound components such as amplitude and frequency, the generated outputs link up as a series of abstract and nonconventional portraits that link the fields of music, image, computing and mathematics.
 It seeks to broaden imagination and provide guidelines for future work.
 This is the result of an academic project developed for the Computational Creativity for Design course unit of the master's degree in [Design and Multimedia](https://dm.dei.uc.pt) ([Faculty of Sciences and Technology of the University of Coimbra](https://www.uc.pt/)).
-The following section explains the process and its various stages.

 ### Repository File Tree
 ```graphql